How to start with a paid content strategy?

 What you need is a registration wall and a user login.

-Getting your readers registered is the beginning of further developing subscriptions.
-Through doing this you can build up a pool of potential subscribers and create user segments according to content, interests, recurrence frequency, duration, number of actions taken and give offers that are suited to each individual reader.
+A registration of your readers is the beginning for the further development of a subscription.
+Like this you can build up a pool of potential subscribers and create user segments according to content, interests, recurrence frequency, duration, number of actions taken and give offers that are suited to your each individual reader.

-Readers who log in to access content are also more interested and more connected to your news site.
-Increasing your reader’s engagement rate is key.
+Readers who log in to read content are also more interested and more connected to your news site.
+Increase your reader’s engagement rate.
 It is a crucial factor in convincing your readers to subscribe.